 Geography Department Faculty from left to right: Dr Dorothy Sack, Dr Harold Perkins, Dr Geoff Buckley, Dr Gaurav Sinha, Dr Tom Smucker, Dr. Ryan Fogt, Dr. Edna Wangui, Dr. Amy Rock, Dr. Jim Lein, Dr. Tim Anderson, Dr. Jim Dyer, Dr. Risa Whitson, Dr. Brad Jokisch, Dr Yeong Kim.
 Not Pictured Dr. Jana Hourser.

-Over the Course of the four-year program, students enroll in one tutorial per semester, including one fixed content introductory seminar -- Geography 5000: Research and Writing -- taken in their first semester.
-In their fourth year, students use their final two tutorials to conduct original research and write a thesis.
-All other tutorials are "electives" that are selected in consultation with the student's advisor and the program Director of Studies (DOS).
-One of these may be taken from a department or college outside of geography.
-In addition, students also take upper-level classes in geography and cognate fields in accordance with an academic plan specified in the Ohio University Undergraduate Catalog, Honors Tutorial College, and agreed upon by the student, his or her academic advisor, and the DOS.
+Over the course of the four-year program, students enroll in one tutorial per semester, including one fixed-content introductory seminar – Geography 5000: Research and Writing – taken in their first semester.1 In their fourth year, students use their final two tutorials to conduct original research and write a thesis.
+All other tutorials are “electives” that are selected in consultation with the student’s advisor and the program Director of Studies (DOS).
+One of these may be taken from a department or college outside of Geography.
+In addition, students also take upper-level courses in Geography and cognate fields in accordance with an academic plan specified in the Ohio University Undergraduate Catalog, Honors Tutorial College, and agreed upon by the student, his or her academic advisor, and the DOS.
 With regard to tutorial electives, the options available to students reflect the diverse teaching and research interests of the Geography Program’s faculty.
 These interests span a broad range of systematic and technical specializations, including nature and society studies; cultural and political ecology; geographic information science and remote sensing; environment and development; international migration;gender and development; environmental planning; rural livelihoods and urban environments; landscape ecology; biogeography and landforms; and meteorology and climatology, among others.
 Geographers at Ohio University explore these fields in a variety of regional contexts around the world, including Latin America, Southeast Asia, Sub-Saharan Africa, Western Europe, North America, and Antarctica.
 Students may elect to build tutorials around these broad themes or construct more narrowly-focused inquiries depending on their individual needs and interests.
 Students, in consultation with their academic advisers and DOS, are offered the opportunity to choose between Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees for their Geography HTC major.

 With regard to tutorial electives, the options available to students reflect the diverse teaching and research interests of the program's faculty.
 These interests span a broad range of systematic and technical specializations, including nature and society studies; cultural and political ecology; geographic information science and remote sensing; environment and development; international migration; gender and development; environmental planning; rural livelihoods and urban environments; landscape ecology; biogeography and landforms; and meteorology and climate among others.
 Geographers at Ohio University explore these fields in a variety of regional contexts around the world, including Latin America, Southeast Asia, Sub-Saharan Africa, Western Europe, North America, and Antarctica.
 Students may elect to build tutorials around these broad themes or construct more narrowly-focused inquiries depending on their individual needs and interest.

 Eight tutorials, seven of which must be in Geography, are required.
 A Senior Thesis also must be completed under the direction of a faculty advisor and approved by the DOS and the Dean of the Honors Tutorial College.
 HTC majors must take courses required by the Honors Tutorial College.
 In addition, students are expected to take various Geography courses as specified in the undergraduate catalog for their program of study.
-For more on specific program requirements, see: http://www.catalogs.ohio.edu/preview_program.php?catoid=45&poid=11650&returnto=3068 Additional courses in cognate fields are recommended, selected in consultation with the faculty advisor.
+For more on specific program requirements, see: http://www.catalogs.ohio.edu/preview_program.php?catoid=45&poid=11650&returnto=3068 Additional courses in cognate fields are recommended in consultation with the faculty advisor and/or DOS.

 The deadline for applications is December 1.
 Interviews are held in January.